 Apply now for the Celine Palatsky Travel Award!
 Applications are due on February 17, 2023.

-The ARLIS/NA New York Chapter is pleased to offer the Celine Palatsky Travel Award to support professional development including attendance at the 50th annual conference, Past, Present, Future: Aspiring to New Heights, hosted April 5-9, 2022 in Chicago, IL.
+The ARLIS/NA, New York Chapter, is pleased to offer the Celine Palatsky Travel Award to support professional development, including attendance at the 50th annual conference, Past, Present, Future: Aspiring to New Heights, hosted April 5-9, 2022 in Chicago, IL.
 The award amount is $1,000 to be used towards conference registration and travel.

 This is a great opportunity for students and new members who would like to become more involved in the organization, and we encourage you to apply!

 For more information about the conference, please visit:

 • Must be a member of both ARLIS/NA and ARLIS/NA New York Chapter.

 • Must not have full institutional support.

 • Must not be an ARLIS/NA New York Chapter board member.